openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 ## Channels

-The following is a summary of channels for all RadioRA2 binding things:
+The following is a summary of channels for all RadioRA 2 binding things:

 | Thing               | Channel           | Item Type     | Description                                  |
 |---------------------|-------------------|---------------|--------------------------------------------- |